andrelandgraf/openimg/README.md

 Note that you have to install `sharp` when using the server-side packages.

-Add a new resource route in your app:
+Add a new resource route in your app for the route `/img`:

 ```typescript
 import { getImgResponse } from "openimg/node";